someoverflow/timetrack/README.md

 ## Deployment

-Mainly built and maintained for Docker.
-However, the possibility of vercel is also there because of nextjs but has not been tested.
+Built to work smoothly with Docker.

-A MySQL database is required for data storage.
-Other databases are currently not supported.
+Requires a MySQL database for storing data.

 **Get the Docker Image:**